MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ms.prod: azure
 ---

-# Get started with Azure Developer CLI
+# Get started with the development environment of choice

-To run any sample template, the first thing you need to do is decide is where you want your development environment to be hosted.
+To run any sample template, the first thing you need to do decide is where you want your development environment to be hosted.

 We recommend using a [developer container (DevContainer)](https://code.visualstudio.com/docs/remote/containers), which has the least number of prerequisites you need to install on your machine.